marekpagel/Music-Maze/README.md

 The difference from L-systems is that we don't recursively build the whole tree - only the path that was chosen.

+## Music streaming and analysis

+Music is streamed by using HTML5 audio element.
+It is connected to the Web Audio API, which lets us do things like delaying the music for ahead of time analysis.
+Web Audio API lets us do frequency domain analysis very easily and we use that info to detect large changes in the lower frequency range.
+Based on the amount of "beats" we assing probabilities to maze generation.

+## RGB - splitting

+In some music videos they use RGB splitting when the bass kicks.
+Implementing it is pretty straightforward, as it is an post-processing pass.
+At first the regular scene is rendered onto a texture.
+Then the terture is applied to quad and rendered to screen with special shader, which does the actual splitting of RGB channels.

+## Smooth moving

+It is well known that javascript timers are inaccurate.
+When animating a moving object we want the animation to be smooth.
+For this we can use a high performance timer.
+At the start of movement we store the start position and the start time.
+Then we can use the same timer in the draw callback to calculate the linear displacement.
+Luckily there is a very simple library called [tween.js](https://github.com/tweenjs/tween.js), that abstracts the details away.

 ## Demo

 Click [here](http://marekpagel.github.io/Music-Maze/) for live demo.